 Care Harbor converts arenas and other large venues into working clinics treating thousands of people in the space of a few days.
 Our events may have 100 dental chairs, 20 vision lanes, 40 primary care and subspecialty exam rooms, a women’s health section, dispensary, and many other resources.
 We offer everything from dental fillings, extractions and cleanings to eye exams and prescription glasses, from medical evaluations and procedures to immunizations and screenings.

 Care Harbor is a temporary clinic but we do not provide temporary care.
-We connect patients with conditions that require further treatment or evaluation to local clinics and practices that can provide ongoing primary and specialty care.
+We connect patients with conditions that require further treatment or evaluation of local clinics and practices that can provide ongoing primary and specialty care.
 Representatives from these facilities are on site at Care Harbor to make follow-up appointments before patients leave the event.

 Prevention and wellness